Link copied to clipboard!

 This was brought to life in a series of art pieces created with local artists.
 (You may have seen them on social media, online, or on a Grab car!)
 Kenn was asked to do a unique interpretation on contemporary conventions.
 His response?

-Challenging Conventions: GXS x Kenn
+Challenging Conventions: GXS Bank x Kenn

 We asked Kenn five questions to find out a bit more about him, his art, and how he challenges conventions.